inmo-jang/space-simulator-doc/docs/source/pages/concepts.rst

 A behavior tree for the SPADE simulator can be defined by `Groot2 <https://www.behaviortree.dev/groot>`_, a GUI tool for `BehaviorTree.CPP <https://www.behaviortree.dev/>`_, enabling easy visualization and modification of agent behaviors.

 Our behavior tree implementation supports control nodes (e.g., `Sequence`, `Fallback`) and action nodes (e.g., `DecisionMakingNode`, `TaskExecutionNode`, `ExplorationNode`, `LocalSensingNode`).
 Action nodes exchange information via a `blackboard` mechanism.
-Users can extend functionality by adding custom action nodes and its detailed tutorial is available in :doc:`Adding a Custom Behavior Tree <tutorials/tutorial_bt>`.
+Users can extend functionality by adding custom action nodes and its detailed tutorial is available in :ref:`tutorial_custom_bt`.

 ==============